 Tonal variety is also important.
 Reveal your thought processes and perspective, using descriptive language and connotation to put the reader in your shoes.
 In this, avoid using passive language, and instead write a narrative that transports the reader into the present before zooming out, looking at the big picture, and highlighting how the story of this unnoticed thing is important and vital to your development as a human being.

 Tell us why you decided to apply to the University of Wisconsin–Madison.
 In addition, share with us the academic, extracurricular, or research opportunities you would take advantage of as a student.
 If applicable, provide details of any circumstance that could have had an impact on your academic performance and/or extracurricular involvement.
 (650 words)

-This is a standard “Why school” essay mixed in with a little “Why major,” so this is your time to reveal why you believe you are qualified for that school and why you’re applying.
-Do your research: talk about specific academic, extracurricular, public service, and research opportunities you will take advantage of (such as WISCIENCE and SROP or Badger Volunteers), why you want to pursue those opportunities, the names of professors and classes you’re interested in, how you will benefit from these and contribute to them, etc.
+This is a standard “Why this school?” essay mixed in with a little “Why this major?”
+This is your time to reveal why you believe you are qualified for that school and why you’re applying.
+Do your research: talk about specific academic, extracurricular, public service, and research opportunities you will take advantage of (such as WISCIENCE and SROP or Badger Volunteers); why you want to pursue those opportunities; the names of professors and classes you’re interested in; and how you will benefit from these and contribute to them, etc.